Jdude311/I2HCE_project/README.md

 # Setup
 Clone this repository to the home directory of the user: ```git clone https://github.com/Jdude311/I2HCE_project/edit/main/README.md```

+This has two versions, one for each prototype.
+One is hte ```buttons.py``` file, and the other is the ```qrcode_mpd_test.py``` file.

+## Hardware
+This is all running on a raspberry pi 4B.
+### QR Code
+Uses a raspberry pi v1.3 camera but would probably work just fine with any other camera.
+It's the one that uses the ribbon cable.

+### Buttons
+Literally just uses buttons hooked up to GPIO pins. dead simple.
+You have to configure which GPIO pins have buttons on them in the ```buttons.py``` file because a proper configuration file for better configurability was out of the scope of this course, but it's really quite simple and this project has so little code that it's perfectly fine.

 ## Raspberry Pi Configuration
 We used a Raspberry Pi 4B here with raspbian something headless.